tiagoprn/celery-db-flask-cookiecutter/README.md

 - black for code formatting, isort to fix import order
 - A Makefile to ease project management, with commands to run the development server, the shell, etc...
+- celery configured
+- docker-compose configured with the app required infrastructure (rabbitmq as celery broker)

 ## How to use this cookiecutter